GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 As artifact caching is enabled by default, image pruning is disabled by default.
 {{</alert>}}

-To enable image pruning mode you can run skaffold with both `--no-prune=false` and `--cache-artifacts=false`:
+To enable image pruning, you can run Skaffold with both `--no-prune=false` and `--cache-artifacts=false`:

  ```bash
 skaffold dev --no-prune=false --cache-artifacts=false